Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 As stated by the Government of Canada:

 “In addition to the consistent application of routine practices, follow contact and droplet precautions.
-This [procedure] includes the appropriate selection and use of personal protective equipment:
+This [procedure] includes the appropriate selection and use of all of the following personal protective equipment (PPE):

 Hand hygiene should be performed whenever indicated, paying particularly attention to during and after removal of PPE, and after leaving the patient care environment.”